Lofi Girl: Gentle Mates

 In July 2024, the e-sports structure, Gentle Mates announced on their various social networks the arrival of Lofi Girl as main sponsor, who will accompany them during their competitions.
 This collaboration has even led to the Lofi Girl M8 racing team ahead of the third and final GP Explorer 3: The Last Race event—a Formula 4 (F4) automobile competition set to take place 3–5 October 2025.
 The driving team is made up of two notable French esport personalities from Gentle Mates: M8 founder Gotaga (Corentin Houssein) and manager of the Fortnite team Nikof (Nicolas Frejavise).

 Zenless Zone Zero

 In July 2024, the video game company MiHoYo collaborated with Lofi Girl to release a Zenless Zone Zero-themed video with lofi remixes of the game's songs.

 Sega

 In 2024, the channel partnered with Sega to celebrate the tenth anniversary of the release of the game Alien: Isolation.

 Ubisoft

-On March 2025, Ubisoft collaborated with Lofi Girl to release an Assassin's Creed Shadows-themed video with lofi remixes of the game's songs.
+In March 2025, Ubisoft collaborated with Lofi Girl to release an Assassin's Creed Shadows-themed video with Lofi remixes of the game's songs.

 Spirit City: Lofi Sessions

 In 2024, development studio and publisher Mooncube Games released Spirit City: Lofi Sessions, a game inspired by the aesthetics of Lofi Girl.
-On August 11th, 2025, Mooncube Games announced an official partnership with Lofi Girl, bringing Lofi Girl music into the game as collected albums.
+On August 11, 2025, Mooncube Games announced an official partnership with Lofi Girl, bringing Lofi Girl music into the game as collected albums.

+The Sims

+In March 2026, The Sims also collaborated with Lofi Girl to release The Sims-themed video with Lofi remixes of the game's songs.

+Secret Lair

+In August 2026, Lofi Girl also collaborated with Secret Lair, with releasing a video tittled "Lofi Girl x Secret Lair - beats to cast to 💫".